abhilashjp/lookupapp/docs/einvoicing/IRP-India.md

  </tr>
 </table>

+##  Entities/Persons exempted

+The following list of entities are exempted from issuing einvoices in India

+* SEZ Units
+* Insurance
+* Banking (including NBFCs)
+* Goods Transport Agency (transporting goods by road in goods carriage)
+* Passenger Transport Services
+* Multiplex Cinema Admissions

 <!--

-##  Entities/Persons exempted:

-SEZ Units, Insurance, Banking (including NBFCs), Goods Transport Agency (transporting goods by road in goods carriage), Passenger Transport Services, Multiplex Cinema Admissions

 I. Introduction to e-Invoicing in India
 A. Definition and significance of e-Invoicing